 - OMB may establish or participate in cooperative purchasing contracts that are made available to government, tribal agencies, and other eligible entities.
 (N.D.C.C. §§ 54-44.4-06, 54-44.4-13, N.D.A.C. § 4-12-02-02).
 Law requires OMB to make determinations and provide notice to vendors.
-Submit an Alternate Procurement Request form, SFN 51403, to request using another government entity's contract in lieu of a competitive procurement process. - Institutions under the jurisdiction of the State Board of Higher Education may enter into cooperative purchasing agreements pursuant to N.D.C.C. § 15-10-28 - 1122 "Counterdrug" Program.
+Submit an Alternate Procurement Request form, SFN 51403, to request using another government entity's contract in lieu of a competitive procurement process. - Institutions under the jurisdiction of the State Board of Higher Education may enter into cooperative purchasing agreements pursuant to N.D.C.C. § 15-10-28.
+Effective August 1, 2025, an institution of higher education may also establish a cooperative purchasing contract for use limited to other institutions of higher education pursuant to N.D.C.C. § 54-44.4-13, - 1122 "Counterdrug" Program.
 This is a federal cooperative purchasing program.
 North Dakota government entities with counterdrug responsibilities can use this federal program to make purchases for new supplies and equipment from General Services Administration (GSA) contracts.
-The State Procurement Office has designated State Point of Contact (SP C) to administer the program in North Dakota.
-Contact 701-328-1721.
+The State Procurement Office has been designated as the State Point of Contact (SPOC) to administer the program in North Dakota.
+Contact infospo@nd.gov or 701-328-2740 for more information. - Cooperative Purchasing Laws for North Dakota University System entities: - Institutions under the jurisdiction of the State Board of Higher Education may enter into cooperative purchasing agreements pursuant to N.D.C.C. § 15-10-28. - Effective August 1, 2025, an institution of high education may establish a cooperative purchasing contract for use limited to other institutions of higher education pursuant to N.D.C.C. § 54-44.4-13. - Cooperative Purchasing Laws for Local Government: - Joint Powers Agreement N.D.C.C.
+Chapter 54-40.3. - o City Commissioners See N.D.C.C. § 40-05-01(52) and 40-05-25. - County Commissioners Board See N.D.C.C. § 11-11-14 (4) and 11-11-69. - Park Commissioners Board See N.D.C.C. § 40-49-12.